 The minimum distance to a neighbouring home is four times the turbine's total height.
 There are no exceptions to the distance requirement.

-Read more about the distance requirement on the Danish Nature Agency's website (in Danish).
+Read more about the distance requirement at the Danish business authority's website (in Danish).

 The construction of a turbine must be registered in advance with the municipality.
 Part of the necessary documentation is adherence to noise regulations.
 Noise limits apply to the total noise from all wind turbines in an area.
 Thus, an application for a new turbine may be refused due to pre-existing noise from other turbines in the area.
 The municipality cannot make exceptions to the noise regulations.